Stable Inversion of Discrete-Time Linear Periodically Time-Varying Systems via Cyclic Reformulation: Main Results

-\begin{remark} For a general LPTV system where the periodic relative degree is not uniform (e.g., $D_k$ is nonsingular at some phases and zero at others), neither Assumption~\ref{ass:D} nor Assumption~\ref{ass:CB} applies directly.
-Such non-uniform relative degree structures arise naturally in multirate sampled-data systems, where the I/O matrices have structural zeros at specific time phases due to the sampling pattern.
-In this case, the cycled feedthrough matrix $\check{D}$ is singular (despite some diagonal blocks being nonsingular), so the relative degree zero inversion of Theorem~\ref{thm:main} cannot be applied.
-The cycled system $\check{P}$ may also have a non-uniform column degree structure in its transfer matrix, and its invertibility must be analyzed through the Smith normal form of $\check{P}(z)$ \cite{kono1981ijc}, which requires polynomial matrix computations whose complexity grows with both the period $N$ and the state dimension $n$.
-Extending the parameter extraction step to this setting is nontrivial because the block-circulant structure of the cycled inverse may not be preserved in a simple form.
-This case is left for future work. \end{remark}
+\begin{remark}[Non-uniform relative degree] When the periodic relative degree is not uniform (e.g., $D_k$ is nonsingular at some phases and zero at others, as in multirate sampled-data systems with structural zeros in the I/O matrices), neither case of Assumption~\ref{ass:rd} applies: the cycled feedthrough $\check{D}$ is singular despite some nonsingular diagonal blocks, and the invertibility of $\check{P}$ must be analyzed through its Smith form or the structure algorithm \cite{kono1981ijc,perdon1992}.
+Extending the block-wise parameter extraction to this setting is nontrivial, because the cyclic structure of the inverse may not be preserved in a simple form, and is left for future work. \end{remark}